Chart Color Schemes

 Educational outcomes in Guildford West fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 18.5%, considerably lower than the SA4 region average of 39.1%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 18.5%, significantly lower than the SA4 region average of 39.1%.
 Bachelor degrees are most common at 13.9%, followed by postgraduate qualifications (3.9%) and graduate diplomas (0.7%).
-Vocational credentials are prominent, with 31.4% of residents aged 15+ holding them - advanced diplomas at 11.6% and certificates at 19.8%.
+Vocational credentials are prevalent, with 31.4% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (19.8%).
+Educational participation is high, with 36.0% of residents currently enrolled in formal education, comprising 13.4% in primary, 10.5% in secondary, and 5.2% in tertiary education.

 Frequently Asked Questions - Education